 Configure build tools for Endor Labs GitHub App

 Endor Labs GitHub App continuously monitors your projects for security and operational risks.
-The app continuously monitors all the projects included in your GitHub workspace.
-The scans run once every 24 hours.
+The app monitors all the projects included in your GitHub workspace and scans run once every 24 hours.
 For performing scans, the GitHub App checks the toolchain specifications in the following order:

 - Toolchain configuration specified through endorctl API.